Kevin Milne: Other programmes

+In 1996 Milne appeared on an episode of the soap opera Shortland Street, as himself, confronting the character Nick Harrison in a Fair Go episode.

 In 2009 Milne appeared on the New Zealand travel programme Intrepid Journeys with a trip made to Ukraine in December 2008-January 2009.

 Honours and awards

 In the 2007 Queen's Birthday Honours, Milne was appointed an Officer of the New Zealand Order of Merit, for services to broadcasting and the community.